EmanuelG-Gaming/barrier/README.md

 # Barrier
 A Java mod for Mindustry.
-Features a Barrier Unit (or Rejection, Humiliation, what you'll call it), two Wðls and even a status effect.
+Expands the endgame progression of Mindustry.

 Don't judge me by my commit spam, I just don't have a compiler for testing.

+## In-game Features:

+> Three kinds of units:

+  -Rejection, which is formerly named Barrier Unit;

+  -Flyer;

+  -the Savior ~~(or a madness combat reference)~~.

+These monsters may attack with repulsing bullets;

+> Two kinds of Barrier blocks.
+Those have the ability to repulse other units on other teams and aren't targetable by them;

+> A damaging status effect;

+> An extremely α map;

+> ~~Unfair anticheat.~~

 ## Building for Desktop Testing